Phil Enock, PhD

 (Please note that from a legal/regulatory standpoint, I am not licensed, am not a psychotherapist and am not technically offering psychotherapy or treatment of any specific mental health disorders.
 What I do have is 5000+ hours of training over 10 years relevant to supporting you to heal and grow.)

-Somatic therapy builds a new skill set centered around feeling the body and noticing the present moment.
+Somatic coaching builds a new skill set centered around feeling the body and noticing the present moment.
 These embodiment and mindfulness skills improve one's ability to regulate oneself and meet life’s challenges including mental health, stress, and relationships.

-Somatic Therapy Sessions FAQ
+Somatic Coaching FAQ

 All sessions are via video call (Zoom).

-Yes, somatic therapy is still for you.
+Yes, somatic coaching is still for you.
 In fact, I specialize in people who are strong analytical thinkers like me.If you worry that you can't currently feel your body sensations very much, you're not alone.
-I started that way too, living up in my head.The reason why somatic therapy can work so well for Thinkers is that it creates fresh, complementary skills to add to your robust intellectual skills.
+I started that way too, living up in my head.The reason why somatic coaching can work so well for Thinkers is that it creates fresh, complementary skills to add to your robust intellectual skills.
 It isn't based on analysis or logic.The process is about mindfully honing your emotional antennae to tune into what's going on inside you.
 Then, your emotions can process through your body on a feeling and sensation level, a "felt sense", and not through more verbal analysis and explanation.For more info, see the Thinkers page of my website.

 Well, me too.
 And working with other highly sensitive people (HSPs) is a specialty of mine.If this is a new idea to you: Don't worry, it's not another diagnosis, just a common trait that may illuminate some things if it fits you.For more info, see the Highly Sensitive People page of my website.